Alyssa Thompson: Angel City

 On January 29, 2025, ahead of the 2025 season, Angel City announced they had signed a contract extension with Thompson, keeping her and her sister at the club until 2028.
 On April 12, 2025, Thompson made her 50th-regular season appearance in the NWSL, and contributed an assist and a goal in a 3–1 victory against the Houston Dash, and also became the second-youngest player to reach 10 goals and 10 assists in the NWSL.
-On May 2, 2025, Thompson assisted her sisters first NWSL goal in a 4–3 victory against Washington Spirit, and became the first sisters to combine for a goal in the NWSL.
-On May 24, 2025, Thompson converted her penalty kick against Racing Louisville FC, to score the 100th regular-season goal in Angel City's history, and with her goal became the all-time leading regular-season goal scorer for Angel City, ultimately the match ended as a 2–3 defeat.
+On May 2, 2025, Thompson assisted her sisters first NWSL goal in a 4–3 victory against the Washington Spirit, and became the first sisters to combine for a goal in the NWSL.
+On May 24, 2025, Thompson converted her penalty kick against Racing Louisville, to score the 100th regular-season goal in Angel City's history, and with her goal became the all-time leading regular-season goal scorer for Angel City, ultimately the match ended as a 2–3 defeat.
 The goal was also Thompson's 25th goal contribution in the NWSL regular season, and made her the youngest player to reach the milestone.
-On July 26, 2025, Thompson scored her first professional hat-trick, in a friendly against Carolina Ascent FC at BMO Stadium.
+On July 26, 2025, Thompson scored her first professional hat-trick, in a friendly against Carolina Ascent at the BMO Stadium.

 Chelsea

 In September 2025, Thompson entered into talks with English club Chelsea regarding a potential transfer.
 On September 5, 2025, it was officially announced that Chelsea had signed her for a club record fee of just under £1m from Angel City, with the club unveiling her to fans at Stamford Bridge prior to their first WSL match of the season against Manchester City on the same day.
 Thompson made her debut for Chelsea on September 14 during a 3–1 WSL victory against Aston Villa.
 She scored her first goal for the club on October 15, in the Champions League.

+On March 15, 2026, Thompson won her first trophy with Chelsea after starting in the 2025–26 FA Women's League Cup final in which she helped her team beat Manchester United 2–0 at Ashton Gate.